jupyterlab-contrib/jupyterlab-vim/README.md

 ## Modes

-Like vim, Jupyterlab has a distinction between edit mode and command mode.
-Jupyterlab Command mode is when the cursor is not in a specific cell, and edit mode when typing in a cell.
+Like vim, Jupyterlab has a distinction between Edit mode and Command mode.
+Jupyterlab is in Command mode when the cursor is not in a specific cell, and it is in Edit mode when typing in a cell.

-This extension combines the Jupyterlab (Edit and Command) modes with the standard vim modes (Normal, Insert, Visual).
+This extension combines the Jupyterlab (Edit and Command) modes with the standard vim modes (Normal, Insert and Visual).
 So the set of modes now looks like:

-1. Jupyterlab Command Mode
+1. Jupyterlab Command mode
-2. Jupyterlab Edit Mode
+2. Jupyterlab Edit mode
+   - Normal
    - Insert
-   - Normal
    - Visual

 See [key bindings for switching between modes](#switching-between-modes).